coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 ## React

-React is an interesting technology developped initially by Facebook then released about one year ago in the wild.
+React is an interesting technology developped initially by Facebook then released about one year ago into the wild.

-It provides a virtual DOM (document object model), a javascript representation of the DOM which we can manipulate freely.
+It provides a virtual DOM (document object model), a JavaScript representation of the DOM which we can manipulate freely.
 What React does under the hood is that when a component's `render` method is called it does a diff of the previous render Virtual DOM and the new one and then only modifies the real browser DOM.

-React also provides a nice extension to javascript called [JSX](jsx) which really eases the use of React.
-JSX is like inputing some html templates directly into your javascript.
+React also provides a nice extension to JavaScript called [JSX](jsx) which really eases the use of React.
+JSX is like inputing some html templates directly into your JavaScript.

-Here is an example of what JSX would do:
+Here is an example of what JSX can do:

     var Nav;
     // Input (JSX):